Baltimore sues ATF over gun data denied in public information request

 Everytown Law, which is affiliated with Everytown for Gun Safety, has filed past lawsuits challenging the Tiahrt rider.
 In December 2020, the U.S. Court of Appeals for the 2nd Circuit sided with the ATF in its denial of similar information.
 The Baltimore lawsuit is the first time in 20 years that a municipality has filed a lawsuit challenging the rider, Scott said.

-A spokesperson for the ATF said the bureau does not comment on pending litigation.
+An ATF spokesperson said the bureau does not comment on pending litigation.

 Scott, who is seeking reelection in 2024, often cites the city's partnerships with other government organizations including the ATF for successes in the city's crime fight.
 Asked how he will maintain a partnership with the bureau while actively suing them, Scott said the ATF was aware that the lawsuit was coming.